knight19861986/SDM/README.md

 These instructions assume you use Python 3.

 Step 1: Intallation and configuration of python
-1. Install Python (google it and you will find instructions).
+1. Install Python (Please find instructions from google).
 2. Setup virtualenv and install dependencies:
   ```
-  python3 -m venv venv_thesis  # The executable might also be called just `python`.
+  python3 -m venv <name of venv>  # The executable might also be called just `python`
-  source venv_thesis/bin/activate
+  source <name of venv>/bin/activate
   pip install -r requirements.txt
   ```
 Step 2: Intallation and initiation of MongoDB